Helping Americans

 Our Editorial Principles

 All content on SwapToSolar is written with accuracy and homeowner education as the top priority.
-We cite reputable sources including the U.S. Department of Energy, National Renewable Energy Laboratory (NREL), Lawrence Berkeley National Laboratory, and the Solar Energy Industries Association (SEIA).
+We cite reputable sources including the U.S. Department of Energy Solar Energy Technologies Office, National Renewable Energy Laboratory (NREL), Lawrence Berkeley National Laboratory, and the Solar Energy Industries Association (SEIA).

-Our affiliate relationship with EnergySage never influences our editorial content.
-We aim to give you the information you need to make the right decision for your home — even if that decision is not to go solar.
+Our goal is to give you the information you need to make the right decision for your home — even if that decision is not to go solar.